Social Services Community Health Worker

 - Required minimum 2 years of experience in behavioral health management and/or acute behavioral health care setting focusing on outpatient/inpatient utilization, case management and discharge planning

 Work Related Experience:

-- Experience working with the needs of vulnerable populations who have chronic or complex psychosocial needs
+- Experience working with the needs of vulnerable populations who are facing homelessness/housing instability

 - Must possess the interpersonal skills to engage children and adolescents of varying ages and families in helping relationships.